mdibl/pipeline-prep/doc.md

 # About This Project

-Pipeline-prep project goal is to creates a set reusable modules used in running the first two steps of a given data pipeline.
-The two steps include:
+Pipeline-prep project's goal is in two folds - first creates a set reusable modules used in running the first two steps of a given data pipeline then create and automation to run the pre-indexing step.

+The goals :
   1) Pre-Indexing reference genome/transcripome
+  2) Automate Pre-indexing step
-  2) Pre-processing the reads.
+  3) Pre-processing the reads.

+The root directory of the project contains two main diretories - data_sources and tools

 ## Pre-Indexing reference genome/transcripome
 Indexes are created by tool version -> data source version > organism-dataset.
 Each data source specifies data format for a given dataset and each tool has its own sets of command to index the reference data.

 Each tool is a directory under tools  and each directory contains the following files:
 1)	A readme.md file